 Please choose your contribution level for Summer Day Camp weeks at Lake Sammamish.
 It’s fine to mix and match prices if registering multiple children/weeks, and please include discounts of $5 off per additional week you attend this summer, $5 off per additional family member attending this summer, and $5 off for successfully referring other families who register campers this summer.

 - $695 to attend and sponsor a camper receiving financial aid via the Max Davis Scholarship fund administered by the Conservation College.
 Eligible for $200 tax write-off and matching-donation programs.

-- $595 for our 2022 tuition rate which includes $100 to in-house financial aid disbursements.
+- $595 for our 2022 tuition rate reflecting a longer instructional day this year, and it includes $100 to fund in-house financial aid disbursements.

 - $495 if you were not able to attend in the previous two years due to the pandemic, or camp is unaffordable at the higher rates this year.

 - $195-$395 if you apply for a Max Davis Scholarship.
 When the Conservation College or other funding source can’t cover a need, we provide in-house financial aid to ensure everyone who applies can access at least one Wolf Camp week.